Nor'easter brings heavy snow, wintry mix to Philadelphia region

 Roughly a half-foot of snow fell in Berks County, much of it over just a couple of hours.

-Reading Mayor Eddie Moran says, "During this snowstorm, I am gonna ask once again be good neighbors to everyone.
+Reading Mayor Eddie Moran says, "During this snowstorm, I am going to ask once again to be good neighbors to everyone.
 Check on the elderly."

-In Philadelphia, the National Weather Service reports 5.7 inches of snow -- it's the most since 2018.
+In South Philadelphia, resident Christina says the first snow is "always a bit of magic."

 The flakes bringing back memories of her children, for 83-year-old Elizabeth Moto.
 "All I remember is them being young and happy, playing," she says.